Medical Assisted Treatment

-The FDA-approved medication targets two of the most common drugs in addiction: alcohol and opioids.
+The FDA-approved medication targets, two of the most common drugs in addiction: alcohol and opioids.
 While there is a myriad of options including Buprenorphine, Probuphine, Methadone, and Disulfiram, many of these have strong side-effects and the potential for dependency that outweigh their benefits.

 Vivitrol, which is a form of extended-release Naltrexone, is used for both alcohol and opioid addictions.
-It is an injectable drug, administered intramuscularly by a licensed medical professional.
+It is an injectable drug, administered intramuscular by a licensed medical professional.
 Vivitrol only requires once a month dosing.

 Naltrexone also has researched backed evidence to show that it lacks the potential for dependency and abuse.

 Vivitrol (Naltrexone) works by blocking opioid receptors.
 This results in patients being unable to feel the expected rewarding effects or “high” from using alcohol or opioids.
-It has also known to work in the part of the brain that experiences cravings to use and feel the euphoric effects of opioids and alcohol.
+It is also known to work in the part of the brain that experiences cravings to use and feel the euphoric effects of opioids and alcohol.

 Medication Assisted Treatment at GateHouse Treatment

 GateHouse Treatment is at the forefront of addiction treatment by offering Medication Assisted Treatment to our clients.
 We work to ensure every client has the best chance at achieving long-term sobriety.